SFDR Principal Adverse Impact (PAI) indicators

 discoverIE reports on the Principal Adverse Impact (PAI) indicators to help investors with their reporting for the EU Sustainable Finance Disclosure Regulation (SFDR).

-Unless otherwise stated, the data in this table reflects the Group’s performance for 1 January 2023 to 31 December 2023, which is referred to as “CY23”.
-This is different to the Group’s financial year, which is between 1 April 2023 to 31 March 2024, referred to a “FY24”.
+Unless otherwise stated, the data in this table reflects the Group’s performance for 1 January 2024 to 31 December 2024, which is referred to as “CY24”.
+This is different to the Group’s financial year, which is between 1 April 2024 to 31 March 2025, referred to as “FY25”.

 Adverse sustainability indicator